All photographs are copyrighted and may not be used without permission.

 Mockingbird

-but contrary to some folklore I heard, it
+but contrary to some local folklore I heard, it

 does NOT lay eggs in other birds' nests.